Why employee health affects marketing

 Why should marketing be concerned?

-Firstly, the effect of poor service on sales.
-Secondly, the more fundamental issue of duty of care to employees, and the affect not looking after your employees will have on their health, the morale of others and your brand reputation.
+Firstly, it’s fundamental issue of duty of care to employees and the affect not looking after your employees will have on their health, the morale of others and your brand reputation.
+Secondly, the effect of poor service on revenue and likelihood of winning repeat customers.

 Let’s look back to 2016 when Sports Direct came under fire for their Victorian Workhouse culture.
 The affect of these HR policies damaged reputation, impacted sales, lowered the company share price, and no doubt discouraged talented people from applying to work at the company.